-Robert Katz has benefited firm clients in the areas of utility patents and industrial designs.
+Rob has benefited firm clients in the areas of utility patents and industrial designs.
 He has drafted and prosecuted to issuance numerous and significant utility patents in the U.S. and in foreign countries.
 These clients include Fortune 500 companies as well as many individual inventors and small companies who rely on strong patent protection in their marketplaces.
 The patents have been directed primarily to mechanical and electromechanical devices, and to software and computer-related inventions.
-Many patents drafted and prosecuted by Mr. Katz have been successfully enforced with some having served as the cornerstone for the successful sale of companies.
+Many patents drafted and prosecuted by Rob have been successfully enforced with some having served as the cornerstone for the successful sale of companies.

 In patent and trademark litigation matters, he has assisted clients in enforcing and defending intellectual property related claims at the district court and the Court of Appeals for the Federal Circuit, and in the International Trade Commission.

-Both nationally and internationally, Mr. Katz is considered one of the premier practitioners in the field of industrial designs, leading the way in the procurement and enforcement of design patents.
-On behalf of the firm’s clients, he has helped procure over 6,000 design patents in the U.S. and over 18,000 design patents/registrations outside the U.S., and has helped to successfully enforce over 100 design patents.
+Both nationally and internationally, Rob is considered one of the premier practitioners in the field of industrial designs, leading the way in the procurement and enforcement of design patents.
+On behalf of the firm’s clients, he has helped procure more than 10,000 design patents in the U.S. and more than 30,000 design patents/registrations outside the U.S., and has helped to successfully enforce over 100 design patents.
 Leaders from foreign design patent offices have consulted with him regarding industrial design policies, and he has served as an expert in design patent litigations.
 He also prepared and filed an amicus brief in the U.S. Supreme Court on behalf of IDSA (Industrial Designers Society of America).